harness/developer-hub/docs/internal-developer-portal/governance/audit-trails.md

 ![](./static/audit-trail.png)

 When you click on a resource name, you will be directed to the corresponding event page.
-For instance, clicking on a Check resource will take you to the Checks listing page, while clicking on a Catalog Connector resource will redirect you to the Connectors page.
+For instance, clicking on an Check resource will take you to the Checks listing page, while clicking on a Catalog Connector resource will redirect you to the Connectors page.

 To see more information about a particular event, select the messaging icon next to it.
 The Event Summary page appears, displaying the following information: